RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

 You can replace an existing certificate on the cluster leveraging the rladmin command-line utility.

 There are 5 different types of certificates that can be replaced starting in RS version 5.4.x.
-These should be replaced
+These may be replaced leveraging the below command.

 - API - This is the certificate used by the API
 - CM  - This is the certificate used by the management user interface or the cluster manager.
 It is also used for the sentinel discovery service if you are using sentinel